On The Blog

 What Self-Care Actually Is

 The purpose of self-care is BE your best (in all aspects).
-It’s for your mental health, your emotional health, your psychological health, your spiritual health and (yes) your physical health.

 The whole point of self-care is to effectively manage stress.
 And that means not just reducing stress but preventing it too.